solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 - Artifacts: <!-- db_item-735372-0 --> (10 mastery) / <!-- db_item-735354-0 --> (5% success rate) / <!-- db_item-735361-0 --> (5% EXP)
 - Lightstones: <img width="700" src="/files/processing_faq/clangclang.png">

-In terms of clothes and processing stone just get whatever your budget allows and what you need to reach sufficient processing mastery (see question 6).
+In terms of clothes and processing stone just get whatever your budget allows and what you need to reach sufficient processing mastery [question 6](#6-how-much-processing-mastery-do-i-need).

 ## 12. How do I get processing artifacts?
 You can get them by handing in imperial cooking boxes.
 Processing artifacts drop from imperial cooking turn-ins, together with cooking artifacts.
 The chance to get an artifact is quite low (expect one maybe every 5-10 turn-ins) so it might take a while until you get the artifact you want.